ClydeShen/workflow-frontend-engineer-technical-assessment/README.md

 Completed code for the orionhealth technical assessments

-first, please install by `npm install`
+firstly, please install by `npm install`.
 The project is able to run by `npm start`

 The project initialized by [material-ui-typescript](https://github.com/mui/material-ui/tree/master/examples/create-react-app-with-typescript) as the suggestion below.